nomad-coe/nomad-simulations/README.md

 Until we have an official pypi NOMAD release with the plugins functionality.
 Make sure to include NOMAD's internal package registry (via `--index-url` in the above command).

 ### Run the tests

-You can the unit testing using the `pytest` package:
+You can run local tests using the `pytest` package:

 ```sh
 python -m pytest -sv
 ```

-We recommend to install the `coverage` and `coveralls` packages for a more comprehensive output of the testing:
+where the `-s` and `-v` options toggle the output verbosity.

+Our CI/CD pipeline produces a more comprehensive test report using `coverage` and `coveralls` packages.
+To emulate this locally, perform:

 ```sh
 pip install coverage coveralls
 python -m coverage run -m pytest -sv